Sycamost/lallans-wabsteid-astro/README.md

 1. A user goes to the signup page, `/sign-up` and enters their username and display name.
 2. That sends their details to `GET /registration` on the backend.
 3. If a user with the provided username already exists, the flow fails and the user is directed to log in or provide a different username.
-(TODO!)
 4. Otherwise, the backend returns registration options.
 5. On the client, these registration options are handed to the user's authenticator, which will generate a public-private keypair and expose the public key.
 The authenticator might be a